 The Oceanic Fisheries Division oversees the effective monitoring, control and management of industrial tuna fisheries in Tuvalu’s fishery waters.
 Mindful of the significance of this fishery in terms of its social and economic benefits, the Division focuses its work programme on the following activities:

-· Monitoring, control and surveillance (MCS) of foreign fishing vessels (FFV) in Tuvalu’s waters;
+· Improve Monitoring, Control & Surveillance (MCS) of foreign fishing vessels (FFV) activities in Tuvalu’s Fishery waters;

-· Internal and external capacity building training to enhance staff capacity;
+· Promoting HRD plan through attending Internal and external capacity building courses to enhance staff’s capacity; and

-· Provide training to all stakeholders involved in MCS work and awareness programme
+.
+Provide technical training and awareness programme to all stakeholders involved in MCS work.

-Several other activities, including participation in regional MCS activities, support to regional aerial surveillance over-flights, engagement in ship-rider programmes operated by US Coastguard vessels, and transhipment monitoring in Funafuti lagoon will be carried out opportunistically but cannot be included in the work programme as dates are unknown at this stage.
+Several other activities, including participation in regional Surveillance operations, support to regional aerial surveillance over-flights, engagement in ship-rider programmes operated by QUAD (US, NZ, AUS & FR) Coastguard vessels, and transhipment monitoring in Funafuti lagoon will be carried out opportunistically but cannot be included in the work programme as dates are unknown at this stage.